X-CASH-official/xcash-dpops/README.md

 --parameters - Show a list of all valid parameters
 All parameters are optional, execept for --block_verifiers_secret_key. **The --block_verifiers_secret_key must be the first parameter**

 --test - Run the test to make sure the program is compatible with your system.
-This can take around 24 hours
+This can take around 24 hours.
+Pass this parameter last.

 --quick_test - Run the quick test to make sure the program is compatible with your system.
-This can take around 20 minutes
+This can take around 10 minutes.
+Pass this parameter last.

 --optimizations_test - Run the optimizations test only.
 This will check if your computer is fast enough for XCASH_DPOPS.
-This can take around 10 minutes
+This can take around 2 minutes.
+Pass this parameter last.

 --block_verifiers_secret_key - The block verifiers secret key.
 This must be the first parameter